Vizzuality/trends.earth-API/README.md

 This project belongs to the GEF Project.

-This repo implements the API for the GEF Environment.
+This repo implements the API of the GEF Environment.
 It implements the Scripts, Users and Executions management.

 Check out the other parts of the GEF project: